Stonehill College Men’s Lacrosse: Alumni Spotlight

 During this year’s Stonehill Men’s Lacrosse season, each week the current Hill Lacrosse team will link up with players from the past.
 This allows the team to catch up with an alumnus each week and see where the player’s life after Stonehill has led him, and it will also allow the player to relive some of his favorite memories from his time on the Stonehill College Lacrosse Team.

-This week’s Alumni Spotlight features Andrew Wood from the Stonehill College Class of 2004.
+This week’s Alumni Spotlight features Connor Green from the Stonehill College Class of 2012.

 After graduating in 2012, Connor Green enrolled in graduate school at the Boston University, where he continues to take classes today.
 Once he graduates from this master’s program, he will be able to begin his career as a social worker.

 While going to school, Green also manages to have time for an internship, which gives him hands on experience in his field of study.
 “I’m interning as a clinician at an alternative high school located in an urban community.
 Here, I engage adolescent students in a therapeutic relationship with the hopes of increasing overall wellbeing and support, using a strengths-based approach,” said Green.